 “In kung fu, there is a family system and you often refer to your fellow students as ‘kung fu brothers,'” Graeber explained.
 “Our main characters are all orphans but form a family under their Sifu, who is like a father to them.”

-Seis Manos Season 2 release date: Sequel possible for 2020?
+Seis Manos Season 2 release date predictions: Sequel possible?